 - Scatter crumbs evenly over top of the bread.

-- Bake at 325 degrees for 50-60 minutes, or until edges are golden and a toothpick inserted near the center comes out clean.
+- Bake 9x5 loaf at 350 degrees for 60-70 minutes, or until edges are golden and a toothpick inserted near the center comes out clean.
+Bake 8x4 loaves for 45-50 minutes.

 - Remove to a wire rack to cool for 20 minutes before carefully (so you don't lose crumbs from the topping) removing from the pan to cool completely.
 I used two big spatulas to lift the bread out. 🙂